 NLP coaching could be just that one extra step that could make a big difference in your life.

-To find out more about The Coaching Academy's new Introduction to NLP event, click here.
+To find out more about the NLP coursework at The Coaching Academy click here.

 We do like shining the spotlight on our coaches here at The Coaching Academy and nothing pleases us more than hearing about all of your success stories and sharing this with our networks.
 Not just a successful executive coach, Julie Hickton is director of her own limited company, and has successfully published her first book "The Tree of Resilience".